FriendsOfSymfony/FOSRestBundle/UPGRADING-2.8.md

  * Not setting the `fos_rest.service.templating` and `fos_rest.view.default_engine` options to
    `null` has been deprecated.

+ * Deprecated setting the `fos_rest.service.router` option.

+ * The `fos_rest.body_listener` option will change the default value from enabled to disabled in FOSRestBundle 3.0.
+Please enable or disable it explicitly.

  * Not setting the `fos_rest.view.force_redirects` option to the empty array has been deprecated.

  * The `TemplatingExceptionController` and the `TwigExceptionController` classes have been deprecated.